JackAdams/meteor-editable-text/README.md

 #### Security

-`EditableText.useMethods=false` will mean that all changes to documents are made on the client, so they are subject to the allow and deny rules you've defined for your collections.
-To control whether certain users can edit text on certain documents/fields, you can overwrite the function `EditableText.userCanEdit` (which has `this` containing all the data given to the widget, including `context` which is the document itself).  e.g. (to only allow users to edit their own documents):
+To control whether certain users can edit text on certain documents/fields, you can overwrite the function `EditableText.userCanEdit` (which gets the data and config passed to the widget as `this` and parameters which are the document and collection).  e.g. (to only allow users to edit their own documents):

-	EditableText.userCanEdit = function() {
+	EditableText.userCanEdit = function(doc,Collection) {
-	  return this.context.user_id === Meteor.userId();
+	  return this.context.user_id === Meteor.userId(); // same as: doc.user_id === Meteor.userId();
 	}

+**It is important that you overwrite this function in a production app** as the default is:

+    EditableText.userCanEdit = function(doc,Collection) {
+	  return true;
+	}

+... which means anyone can edit any field in any document.

 In this case, it is a good idea to make the `EditableText.userCanEdit` function and your allow and deny functions share the same logic to the greatest degree possible.